-During those days the German brand celebrated the 15th anniversary of its re-establishment in 1990 when the impoverished communist-ruled Eastern Germany finally collapsed under its own weight and opened itself to the market economy and substantial public and private money inflow from the West in general and the Federal Republic of Germany in particular.
+During those days the German brand celebrated the 15th anniversary of its re-establishment in 1990 when the impoverished communist-ruled Eastern Germany finally collapsed under its weight and opened itself to the market economy and substantial public and private money inflow from the West in general and the Federal Republic of Germany in particular.

-Equipped with a high-precision fusee-and-chain transmission (not their own invention, but still a marvel of precise engineering that makes your normal tourbillon look like a child’s toy,) the watch offered superb isochronicity because the 636-part chain allowed for a constant transfer of power between the mainspring barrel and the going train compensating for the slowly diminishing torque as the spring barrel gradually unwinds.
+Equipped with a high-precision fusee-and-chain transmission (not their own invention, but still a marvel of precise engineering that makes your normal tourbillon look like a child’s toy,) the mechanism offered superb isochronicity because the 636-part chain allowed for a constant transfer of power between the mainspring barrel and the going train compensating for the slowly diminishing torque as the spring barrel gradually unwinds.

-Thanks to this device, a Tourbograph owner can always be sure that its watch will always tell correct time, even if its mechanism is almost about to stop from the lack of energy (to prevent this from happening, the timepiece is equipped with a nicely executed power reserve indicator.)
+Thanks to this device, a Tourbograph owner can always be sure that its watch will always tell the correct time, even if its mechanism is almost about to stop from the lack of energy (to prevent this from happening, the timepiece is equipped with a nicely executed power reserve indicator.)

 Its main difference from the original model is a honey-colored gold case, engine-turned dial and a beautifully decorated L903.0 hand-wound movement, which is perfectly seen through a sapphire glass-covered transparent case back.

 The rest is more or less the same.
 The 712.050 still features a double-chronograph (aka “rattrapante”) function with a pair of central seconds hands and a 30-minute chronograph totalizer at 9 hours, which is beautifully counterweighted with a power reserve indicator at 3 o’clock.
 The laboriously finished tourbillon carriage (that’s why it is called TOURBograph) is neatly placed at 6 hours.

 It is a pleasure to note that, instead of the usual tachymeter scale on the bezel flange, the dial features a clean, easy to read seconds track.